jrief/django-admin-sortable2/README.md

 -------------------
 All available plugins which add functionality to make list views for the Django admin interface sortable, offer a base class to be used instead of ```models.Model```.
-This abstract base class then contains a hard coded position field, additional methods and meta directives.
+This abstract base class then contains a hard coded position field, additional methods, and meta directives.
 The problem with such an approach is twofold.
 First, an IS-A relationship is abused to augment the functionality of a class.
 This is bad OOP practice.
 A base class shall only be used to reflect a real IS-A relation which specializes this class.
 For instance: A mammal **is an** animal, a primate **is a** mammal, homo sapiens **is a** primate, etc. Here the inheritance model is appropriate, but it would be wrong to derive from homo sapiens to reflect a human which is able to hunt using bows and arrows.

 So, a sortable model **is not an** unsortable model.
-Making a model sortable, means to augment its functionality.
-This in OOP design does not qualify for an IS-A relationship.
+Making a model sortable augments its functionality.
+In OOP design this does not qualify for an IS-A relationship.

-Fortunately, Python makes it very easy, to distinguish between real IS-A relationships and augmenting functionalities.
-The latter cases are handled by mixin classes.
-They offer additional functionality for a class, without deriving from the base class.
+Fortunately, Python makes it very easy to distinguish between real IS-A relationships and augmenting functionalities.
+The latter are handled by mixin classes.
+They offer additional functionality for a class without deriving from the base class.

-Also consider the case, when someone wants to augment some other functionality of a model class.
+Also consider the case when someone wants to augment some other functionality of a model class.
 If he also derives from ```models.Model```, he would create another abstract intermediate class.
-Someone who wants to use both functional augmentations, now is in trouble.
-Or he has to choose between one of the two, or if he derives from both.
-In the latter case, his model class inherits the base class ```models.Model``` twice.
-This results in a diamond shape inheritance, which shall be avoided under all circumstances.
+Someone who wants to use **both** functional augmentations is now in trouble.
+He has to choose between one of the two, as he cannot dervie from them both, because his model class would inherit the base class ```models.Model``` twice.
+This kind of diamond-shaped inheritance is to be avoided under all circumstances.

 By using a mixin class rather than deriving from a special abstract base class, these problems can be avoided!